Is a pre-listing inspection of your home a good move? It depends: some thoughts on the pros and cons in just a second.

 Also keep in mind that if you fail to disclose a problem found in the inspection, you could be in big trouble.

-You also need to know the difference between maintenance repairs and home upgrades.
+You also need to know the difference between local maintenance company repairs and home upgrades.
 Buyers have a reasonable expectation that the home has been properly maintained.
 Making necessary maintenance repairs doesn’t mean that you can up the price on the listing.
 You can’t cover the cost of your new roof by pumping up the sale price.
 You might be able to use it as an effective marketing point over other listings in the area, but it’s not a fabulous kitchen renovation!

 If you don’t want to make the repairs, understand that not making repairs can have a disproportionately negative impact on your sale price.
 For example, if you want to dump a $1,000 plumbing repair on prospective buyers, the buyers are not going to equate that to $1,000 off the asking price.
 Instead, they’re going to think about the time, inconvenience, and the cost of the repair.
 A $1,000 repair might translate to a $3,000 hit to the asking price.
 Buyers will want to be well-paid to handle a seller’s headache.
 This plumber can help with any problem you may have after the inspection, so make sure to give them a call.